wbhart/mpir/build.vc10/readme.txt

 ===========================================

 These VC++ build projects are primarily designed to work with Microsoft Visual Studio 2010 Professional.
-They may also work with Microsoft Visual C++ 2010 Express.
+The win32 build projects also work with Microsoft Visual C++ 2010 Express.

+To build the x64 libraries with VC++ Express you will need to install the Windows 7.1 SDK and Python (2.6 or later).
+To do this, run the Python program 'add.express.py' before starting the build process as described below.
+This converts the build projects for use with Express.
+If necessary, these changes can be removed by running the Python program 'remove.express.py'.

 Building MPIR
 =============